orestis/reseda/README.md

 ## Demo

-Run `clojure -A:demo:shadow-cljs watch demo`
+There's various demos at [src/reseda/demo](src/reseda/demo).
+You can follow along at https://reseda.orestis.gr or run `clojure -A:demo:shadow-cljs watch demo`

 ## License